 Take advantage of the holiday weekend and see what’s new at the city’s famous museum spots or do a little sightseeing of the city.

-Insider tip: head to the rooftop for refreshments, stunning New York City skyline views of Manhattan and Central Park, and see what temporary installation exhibits they’re hosting on the roof.
+We suggest you head to the rooftop to enjoy refreshments, soak up stunning New York City skyline views of Manhattan and Central Park, and see what temporary installation exhibits they’re hosting on the roof.

 Take advantage of one of the last weekends of summer and make the most of your day off by spending it outside.